cfossguy/snyk-demo/README.md

 descriptions will tell you which apps are spring boot 1.x, 2.x or struts 1.x.
 There is a node web gateway that makes 3 async HTTP GET calls and combines the results for the web gui.
 1. Click any `Details` button.
 This will log you out, essentially resetting the GUI.
-1. Click on the Snyk image.
-It will open a new tab window and take you to the snyk dashboard.
-Explain the various vulnerabilities in the applications.
-1. Go back to the web-gui and click on the `Architecture` button.
+1. Click on the `Architecture` button.
 Explain the web-gui -> bff -> microservice based architecture.
 Key frameworks in use for each service are listed in the diagram.
 Re-emphasize the different vulnerability challenges with modern apps because of deep npm and maven dependency trees.
 These issues exist even when the app is super simple.
+1. Click on the Snyk image.
+It will open a new tab window and take you to the snyk dashboard.
+Explain the various vulnerabilities in the applications.
+1. Explain that Snyk can scan both source code repos(github) and deployed apps in cloud foundry spaces.

 # Demo Script - Extended
 1. If you have more time, go a little deeper into how Snyk can help you not only see but address vulnerabilities.
 1. Open a terminal window and `cd snyk-demo`
 1. Run `snyk test backend-banking-legacy`.
 Explain that the CLI shows the same data as the dashboard.
 1. Run `cd web-gateway` then `snyk wizard`.
 Explain how Snyk can automitically remediate some issues with node based apps.
 1. Commit and push changes to github.
-Open Snyk dashboard, re-scan the `web-gateway` project and show a reduction in total vulnerabilities.
+Open Snyk dashboard and show a reduction in total vulnerabilities.
 1. Run `cf push -f ./manifest-special.yml`.
 This will attempt to push `backend-banking-legacy` by using the [Snyk java buildpack](https://github.com/AH7/java-buildpack).
 This push should fail b/c of HIGH level vulnerabilities.
 1. Explain how the CLI and snyk buildpacks can be used in CI pipelines to protect production.